RORC News

 In future years the Admiral’s Cup spawns the Southern Cross (Australia), Onion Patch (USA East Coast), Kenwood Cup (Hawaii), Sardinia Cup, and IOR Ton Cups.
 The Fastnet is one of the toughest on record so far, alongside 1927, 1930 and 1949, with 29 retirements from 41 starters.
 The Admiral’s Cup is contested by three boat teams, with England fielding Jocasta, Myth of Malham and Uomie against the US trio of White Mist, Bill Snaith’s Figaro and Carina II.
 The English won by just 70 points to 68.
 Carina II is the overall Fastnet Race winner, her second consecutive victory.

 1951 Fastnet winner Yeoman III is given to the club by Owen Aisher, Sir Giles Guthrie and Charles Gardner to become the new Griffin training boat.
-Echo sounders now permitted equipment.
+Simba sounders now permitted equipment.

 Vernon Salisbury appointed Commodore, Sir Myles Wyatt becomes Admiral.